HubSpot CLI commands

 | Uploads the specified src directory to the File Manager, rather than to the developer file system in the Design Manager.
 Note: Uploaded files will be set to public, making them viewable by anyone with the URL.
 See our help documentation for more details on file visibility settings. |

-Watch your local directory and automatically upload changes to your HubSpot account on file saves.
+Watch your local directory and automatically upload changes to your HubSpot account on save.
 Any changes made when saving will be live immediately.

 Keep the following in mind when using watch